Unity-Technologies/SuperScience/README.md

 The reason why we manually set enabled to false when stopping behaviors is to ensure that they get their OnDisable call and can clean up any state modified in OnEnable.
 There is no other reason why this is necessary to disable runInEditMode, and in fact if the desired behavior is just to "pause" the behavior, and not trigger OnDisable/OnEnable, another button could be added to simply toggle the state or set it to false.

 If you want to continuously update your running behaviors while in edit mode (as if in Play mode), click Start/Stop Player Loop.
+You can try this out in the sample scene.
+If you start the Cube/Rotator, you will notice that it only updates every other frame, and only while selected.
+If you click Run Player Loop, you should see the cube smoothly update, regardless of selection.